Coney Street

-Coney Street is a major shopping street in the city centre of York, in England.
+Coney Street is a major shopping street in the city centre of York, England.
 The street runs north-west from the junction of Spurriergate and Market Street, to St Helen's Square.
 New Street leads off the north-east side of the street, as does a snickelway leading to the Judges Court hotel, while several snickelways lead from the south-west side down to the River Ouse, including Blanshard's Lane, and paths leading to City Screen.